-Parametric estimates, also called the ratio method, use historical information or industry benchmarks as the basis for making an estimate.
+Parametric estimates, also called the ratio method, uses historical information or industry benchmarks as the basis for making an estimate.
 Parametric estimates are made by multiplying the size of a project by an established cost per unit.

-Table 5.3: Hospital construction costs - Data from Reed
+Table 5-2: Hospital construction costs - Data from Reed Construction 2014.

-Construction 2014.
-Cost Estimate (Union Labour) Cost per Square Foot Labour and Materials \$234.09 Contractor Fees (GC, Overhead, Profit) \$58.52 Architectural Fees \$26.34 Total Building Cost (per Square foot) \$318.95 Cost Estimate (Open Shop) Cost per Square Foot Cost Estimate (Open Shop) Labour and Materials Cost per Square Foot \$217.51 • • Labour and Materials \$217.51 Labour and Materials Contractor Fees (GC, Overhead, Profit) \$217.51 \$54.38 size of any new building being considered.
-If an organization wants to build a new hospital using union labour, a rough estimate of the construction cost can be calculated using the information in Table 5.2: 20,000 ft2 clinic × \$318.95/ft2 = \$6,379,000.
+Cost Estimate (Union Labour) Cost per Square Foot Labour and Materials \$234.09 Contractor Fees (GC, Overhead, Profit) \$58.52 Architectural Fees \$26.34 Total Building Cost (per Square foot) \$318.95 Cost Estimate (Open Shop) Cost per Square Foot Cost Estimate (Open Shop) Labour and Materials Cost per Square Foot \$217.51 Labour and Materials \$217.51

+For example, industry data is available for the per square foot construction cost for many types of buildings.
+An architect can use this information to make a parametric estimate by multiplying the cost per square foot by the size of any new building being considered.
+If an organization wants to build a new hospital using union labour, a rough estimate of the construction cost can be calculated using the information in Table 5.1: 20,000 ft2 clinic × \$318.95/ft2 = \$6,379,000.
 The organization can then use this estimate as an approximate cost and start securing the money for the project.
 Once the funding is secured, an architect can develop a complete plan and produce a more accurate project budget, using a bottom-up estimation method.